Invite Class Action to Do a Workshop for Your Organization

-Improve Fundraising: Class backgrounds and fears about money can prevent staff and volunteers from engaging in fundraising.
-By build understanding of underlying issues, we open doors to participatory relationships with donors and increased fundraising success.
+- Improve Fundraising: Class backgrounds and fears about money can prevent staff and volunteers from engaging in fundraising.
+By build an understanding of the underlying issues, we open doors to participatory relationships with donors and increased fundraising success.

-“Class Action helps build new alliances that have the potential to foster and support social change, including building a more just economic community.” ~Dorothy Emerson, Unitarian Minister
+“Class Action helps build new alliances that have the potential to foster and support social change, including building a more just economic community.” –Dorothy Emerson, Unitarian Universalist Minister

 Class and Communities of Faith